Community Development Block Grant

 The federal Housing and Community Development Act of 1974 created the Community Development Block Grant (CDBG) Program that is today administered by the US Department of Housing and Urban Development (HUD).

-The City anticipates the following schedule for reviewing submitted applications and determining funding awards.
+The City anticipates the following schedule for reviewing submitted applicants and determining funding awards.

 The CDBG Program grants federal funds to state and local governments for a variety of housing and community development activities.
 The City receives CDBG funding as an Entitlement Community.
 The national objectives of the program, administered nationally by the U.S. Department of Housing and Urban Development (HUD) are to: